 Military bases after 1949 Another potential explanation for today's economic differences along the border between the 1945-1949 French and US occupation zones in South-West Germany is the prolonged presence of Allied military bases after the occupation period.
-To examine this possibility we construct an indicator that captures whether a municipality hosted a French or US military base following the 1945-1949 occupation period.
-In Table 6, Panel A, columns (3)-(4), we see no statistically significant link between the prolonged presence of Allied military bases and US-zone location or exposure.
+We construct an indicator that captures whether a municipality hosted a French or US military base following the occupation period.
+In Table 4, Panel A, columns (3)-(4), we see no statistically significant link between the prolonged presence of Allied military bases and US-zone location or exposure.